giahuy2201/yelpcamp/README.md

 2. add like feature, and count it in user profile,campground index
 3. implement ajax for all flash message, and some routes
 4. implement new campground index page design
+5. retype password to confirm
+6. only people other than author can rate campgrounds
+7. restyle home page
+8. fix long comments
+9. fix campground,comment delete

+### working on
 4. Make the site robust and defensive
-6. restyle home page
 7. add admin permission
-8. fix long comments
 9. fix choosing hours
-10. add call feature
-11. only people other than author can rate campgrounds
 12. add email verification
 13. add favicon
-14. retype password to confirm